 ‘repetition_penalty’ is very useful since it addresses the common repetition issue.
 My understanding is that this works only when ‘sampling’ is used as decoding method.

 ‘stop_sequences’ are one or more strings which will cause the text generation to stop.
-This might be useful if the model generates certain non-ethical words.
+This is useful, for example, if you return JSON which is easy to parse that ends with three back ticks.

 ‘time_limit’ and ‘truncate_input_tokens’ are basically convenience parameters.